bcgov/bcmaps/README.md

-Provides access to various spatial layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses etc. All layers are available in the [BC Albers](https://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the B.C.
-Government standard as `sf` or `Spatial` objects.
+Provides access to various spatial layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses, census boundaries, etc. All layers are available as `sf` objects in the [BC Albers](https://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the B.C.
+Government standard.

 Most layers are assessed directly from the [B.C.
 Data Catalogue](https://catalogue.data.gov.bc.ca/) using the